chapel-lang/chapel/doc/rst/language/spec/variables.rst

   var x = makeR();    // move initialization occurs here

-The remainder of this section describes situations in which a copy or a move is added by the compiler to implement some kind of initialization.
+The remainder of this section describes situations in which a *copy* or a *move* is added by the compiler to implement some kind of initialization.

 .. _copy-move-table:

-When one variable is initialized from another variable or from a call expression, the compiler must choose whether to perform copy initialization or move initialization.
+When one variable is initialized from another variable or from a call expression, the compiler must choose whether to perform *copy initialization* or *move initialization*.

-The following table shows in which situations a copy or move initialization is added.
+The following table shows in which situations a *copy* or *move initialization* is added.
 Each row in this table corresponds to a particular use of an expression `<expr>`.
 Each column indicates the kind the expression `<expr>`.

 ========================  ==========  ============  ==========  =========
 operation                 value call  local var     local var   outer/ref